Roo Last Man Standing

 ROO Last Man Standing

-ROO Last Man Standing is a backyard ultra held on nearly 2,000 acres of private land at Ponderosa Ranch in Clancy, Montana, with the event centered at Dutchman Creek Events Center.
-The course is a 4.2 mile loop run entirely on ranch property and combines ranch roads and trail terrain with views of the Elkhorn Mountains.
-Each loop returns to a central race hub where runners can rest and refuel.
+ROO Last Man Standing is a backyard ultra held on nearly 2,000 acres of private land at Ponderosa Ranch in Clancy, Montana.
+The event starts and finishes at the Dutchman Creek Events Center and takes place at the edge of the Elkhorn Mountains, with a central race hub where runners return after each loop.

 Race information